-Demetrius holds a BA in photojournalism with a minor in political science from Western Kentucky University.
-He has studied abroad in Madrid, Spain and has completed an international masters program at the Danish School of Media & Journalism in Aarhus, Denmark.
+He earned a Bachelor’s degree in Photojournalism with a minor in Political Science from Western Kentucky University.
+His academic journey also includes studying abroad in Madrid, Spain, and completing an international master’s program at the Danish School of Media & Journalism in Aarhus, Denmark.

 Awards & Recognition: